Independence Day (1996 film): Box office

 Independence Day earned over $150 million in 12 days, becoming the quickest film to do so.
 In 21 days, it became the fastest film to approach the $200 million mark.
 The film would hold this record for three years until it was surpassed by Star Wars: Episode I – The Phantom Menace in 1999.
 By the end of July 1996, Independence Day had lost 38% of its audience, but it was able to top Ghostbusters, Aladdin, Mrs. Doubtfire and Ghost, becoming the fourteenth-highest domestic grossing film of all time.
 It reached $230 million within the first month of release, and on August 9, crossed the $250 million mark.
 Halfway through the month, it became the eighth-highest domestic grosser, beating Jaws.

 Independence Day grossed $306,169,268 in the United States and Canada and $511,231,623 in other territories during its theatrical run.
 The combined worldwide total of $817,400,891 surpassed The Lion King, second only to the worldwide earnings of Jurassic Park as the highest of all time.
-For over 20 years, the film would hold the record for being the highest-grossing film starring Will Smith until 2019 when it was surpassed by the live-action version of Aladdin.
+It was the highest-grossing original film of all time for seven years until it was beaten by Finding Nemo in 2003.
+For over 20 years, the film would hold the record for being Will Smith's highest-grossing film until 2019 when it was surpassed by the live-action remake of Aladdin.
 The domestic record was beaten by Suicide Squad three years earlier in 2016.
 In the UK, the film grossed £7,005,905 in its opening weekend (including £939,022 from previews), surpassing Jurassic Parks record of £4.9 million.
 The film grossed a record $10.5 million in its opening weekend in Germany and also beat the opening record in France.
 Box Office Mojo estimates that the film sold over 69.26 million tickets in the US and Canada.
 Hoping to capitalize on the film's success, several studios released large-scale disaster films, and the already rising interest in science fiction-related media was further increased by the film's popularity.

 A month after the film's release, jewelry designers and marketing consultants reported an increased interest in dolphin-themed jewelry, as the character Jasmine (Vivica A. Fox) wears dolphin earrings, and is presented with a wedding ring featuring a gold dolphin.